gradle/gradle/design-docs/building-multiple-outputs-from-jvm-languages.md

     - `classesDir` of type `File`.
 Default value is `$buildDir/classes/$name`.
     - `runtimeClasspath` of type `ClassPath`.
 2. Change the `jvm-lang` plugin to add a container of JVM packagings.
-3. When a class director packaging is added to the container, a `classes` lifecycle task is added.
+3. When a class directory packaging is added to the container, a `classes` lifecycle task is added.
 4. Allow source set instances to be added to packaging.
     - When one or more `ResourceSet` instances are added, a `ProcessResources` task is added that copies the resources into the output directory.